Zachary-Jackson/Django-Pizzeria/pizzeria/accounts/readme.md

 ### Requirements / General Notes

-All of the templates {% extends 'layout_with_navbar.html' %} as opposed to the standard "layout.html".
+All of the templates {% extends 'layout.html' %} which accepts a *body* block, and a *footer_navbar* block as blocks that change.